Robert Durst, millionaire who was focus of HBO documentary 'The Jinx,' found guilty of first-degree murder - KTVZ

 McCormack Durst was declared legally dead in 2017.
 Her body has not been found and no one has been charged in the case.

-Jurors also agreed the crime met ‘special circumstances’ in California law, which would allow Durst to be sentenced to life without parole, for the murder of a witness to a crime and lying in wait.
+Jurors also agreed the crime met ‘special circumstances’ in California law, which would allow Durst to be sentenced to life without parole, for the murder of a witness to a crime, lying in wait and using a firearm in the murder.

 California has a moratorium on the death penalty.
 Durst’s sentencing hearing is scheduled for October 18.